vebyast/skyrim_alchemy/Readme.md

 To use this on your own modded game, you can extract the alchemy data from the mod files.
 The alchemy data is found in the `.esp` files, which you can inspect with the Creation Kit.
-If the mod comes packaged as a `.bsa`, you may need to install the mod or use a pgoram like BAE to get at the `.esp` files.
+If the mod comes packaged as a `.bsa`, you may need to install the mod or use a program like BAE to get at the `.esp` files.

 ## Tools